GitarPlayer/ghost-azure-bicep/README.md

 A one-click [Ghost](https://ghost.org/)  deployment on [Azure web app for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/).
 The architecture is described in much greated detail below.

 ## Deploy
-Originally I planned that the whole solution would be deployable with one click.
+Originally I my plan was that the whole solution would be deployable with one click.
 But since this is a private repo the button below will not work.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FGitarPlayer%2Fghost-azure-bicep%2Fmaster%2Fghost.json)